-Are brands in Asia Pacific delivering what customers want?
+Are brands in JAPAC delivering what customers want?

 People want brands to make them smile and laugh, yet business leaders fear using humor in customer interactions according to the Happiness Report from Oracle and Gretchen Rubin, five-time New York Times bestselling author and podcaster.
-The research report that includes insights from more than 12,000 people across 14 countries, including over 5,000 from Asia Pacific (APAC), found that people are searching for new experiences to make them smile and laugh and will reward brands that embrace humor with loyalty, advocacy, and repeat purchases, and walk away from those that don’t.
+The research report includes insights from more than 12,000 people across 14 countries, and 5,254 from JAPAC found that people are searching for new experiences to make them smile and laugh and will reward brands that embrace humor with loyalty, advocacy, and repeat purchases, and walk away from those that don’t.

 People want brands to make them smile and laugh, but business leaders are scared of using humor in customer interactions for fear of being canceled.

 People will reward brands that embrace humor with loyalty, advocacy, and repeat purchases and will walk away from those that don’t.

 “We’ve all been through some very tough years, and happiness around the world is lacking.
 We’re starved for experiences that make us laugh and smile, but brands can help,” said Gretchen Rubin, five-time New York Times bestseller author and podcaster.
 “For brands looking to contribute to the happiness of their target audience, it starts with data and knowing your customers.
 Only then, can you bring the appropriate mix of humor, personality and brand experience that will drive loyalty and brand advocacy.”